-Key West properties have long attracted LGBT visitors.
+Key West properties have long attracted LGBTQ visitors.
 Some prefer intimate bed-and-breakfasts or guesthouses that are tucked away in the island’s historic district.
 Most are carefully restored properties dating back to the mid-1800s.
-They include the downtown La Te Da, which hosts weekly tea dances frequented by LGBT and straight residents and travelers.
+They include the downtown La Te Da, which hosts weekly tea dances frequented by LGBTQ and straight residents and travelers.

 Many luxury accommodations are Queen Anne or Victorian mansions trimmed with gingerbread and painted in cheerful pastels that once belonged to the island’s wealthy merchants or sea captains.

-Key West’s remarkably preserved architecture includes more than 3,000 standing wooden structures in the picturesque and extensive historic district.
-Several restored architectural treasures were owned by illustrious notables: Elizabeth Bishop, Jerry Herman and Calvin Klein, for example.
+Key West’s remarkably preserved architecture includes more than 3,000 wooden structures in the picturesque and extensive historic district.
+Several restored architectural treasures were owned by illustrious notables including Elizabeth Bishop, Jerry Herman and Calvin Klein.

-The social atmosphere at properties appealing specially to the LGBT market ranges from intimate and romantic to lively and entertaining with poolside clothing-optional activities.
+The social atmosphere at properties appealing specially to the LGBTQ market ranges from intimate and romantic to lively and entertaining with poolside clothing-optional activities.

 Guesthouses often are furnished with blends of wicker or rattan and museum-quality antiques.
 Ceiling fans circle lazily overhead and balcony doors stand open, welcoming breezes that flow across the 2-by-4-mile island.